David Paul Cronenberg CC (born March 15, 1943) is a Canadian film director from Toronto.

 - Organic Technology: There are fleshy videocasettes and living televisions in Videodrome, talking insectoid typewriters in Naked Lunch, and organic video game consoles and guns in eXistenZ.

-- Sliding Scale of Idealism vs. Cynicism: His films are clearly set on the cynical end.
+- Sliding Scale of Idealism vs. Cynicism: His films are clearly set on the cynical end and tend to have Downer Endings if they have them at all, but some do end more bittersweetly.

-- Spiritual Successor: eXistenZ is regarded as this to Videodrome.
+- Spiritual Successor: eXistenZ is regarded as this to Videodrome in its examination of the intersection of humanity and new technology.

 - Through the Eyes of Madness: A few films blur the line between reality and imagination with a protagonist who is hallucinating at several or all points.